AnonymousWorks/OPERA/readme.md

 ### Reproducibility

+#### 0. File Structure
+For each model format (i.e., PyTorch, Keras, and ONNX), we set up a directory in the root directory.
+Each project directory includes the following items:
+* **migrate**: It includes the source code for collected test inputs from DL libraries and converts them into DL models for testing DL compilers.
+* **data**: the collected test inputs from DL libraries and equipped test inputs from DL compilers for test prioritization
+* **TCP**: the test prioritization strategy of OPERA for rank all migrated test inputs
+* **fuzz**: script for running the collected test inputs to detect bugs in DL compilers

 ####  1. Build Environment

 > Install the related DL libraries environment for collected source test cases as follows: